 Enforcing an Out-of-State Judgment in California

-By Antonia Gordon and Bryan Grundon
+By Bryan Grundon

 One of the worst things you can be told after going through the lengthy and expensive process of obtaining a judgment is that your debtor has moved to another state – and taken their assets with them.
 The court has already decided that they owe you money.
 It shouldn’t be hard to enforce it, should it?
 Unfortunately, California is one of only four states that has not enacted the Revised Uniform Enforcement of Foreign Judgments Act, the purpose of which is to simplify the process of collecting on your judgment in a state different from the one in which it was entered.
 All hope is not lost, though.
 We can help simplify the process of enforcing your judgment in California.